is a webcomic

 - Girlish Pigtails: Zurie; the "immaturity" variety.

-- Good Wings, Evil Wings: Subverted, or arguably, played straight.
+- Good Wings, Evil Wings: Played with.
 Aldran and Eldhin have gray wings, which are halfway between good and evil wings.
-Of course, they were the offspring of a fiend and an angel.
+They were the offspring of a fiend and an angel and are morally ambiguous themselves.

 - Good Is Not Nice / Light Is Not Good: Justified; the Ivory Veil are attempting to free Arderas, the very definitely evil demi-god responsible for the disappearance (if not death) of Eldhin and Aldran's father.